Curtiss-Wright (CW)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Thankfully, Curtiss-Wright’s 8.1% annualized revenue growth over the last five years was decent.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Curtiss-Wright’s 8.8% annualized revenue growth over the last five years was decent.
 Its growth was slightly above the average industrials company and shows its offerings resonate with customers.

 Curtiss-Wright Quarterly Revenue

-We can better understand the company’s revenue dynamics by analyzing its most important segments, Product and Services, which are 85% and 15% of revenue.
-Over the last two years, Curtiss-Wright’s Product revenue (aerospace & defense technology) averaged 10.2% year-on-year growth while its Services revenue (testing, maintenance, consulting) averaged 6.9% growth.
+We can dig further into the company’s revenue dynamics by analyzing its most important segments, Product and Services, which are 85.8% and 14.2% of revenue.
+Over the last two years, Curtiss-Wright’s Product revenue (aerospace & defense technology) averaged 11.8% year-on-year growth while its Services revenue (testing, maintenance, consulting) averaged 7.1% growth.
 Curtiss-Wright Quarterly Revenue by Segment

-Looking ahead, sell-side analysts expect revenue to grow 7% over the next 12 months, a slight deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to grow 5.7% over the next 12 months, a deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 6. Operating Margin